MaxGuraevskiy/ASSemblerExamples/README.md

 # ASSemblerExamples
-There are my freacking homeworks.
+There are my freaking homeworks.
 I love assembler ♥